 What is Tourette's syndrome?

 Tourette's syndrome is a neurological condition that's inherited and it affects over 300,000 children and adults in the UK.
-Tourette's syndrome, which is characterised by involuntary 'tics' is linked to other behavioural and mental health conditions, including obsessive compulsive disorder (OCD), attention deficit hyperactivity disorder (ADHD) and depression.
-It can be diagnosed from the age of around six, although milder cases may go undiagnosed until teenage or early adulthood.
+Tourette's syndrome, which is characterised by involuntary 'tics', is linked to other behavioural and mental health conditions, including obsessive compulsive disorder (OCD), attention deficit hyperactivity disorder (ADHD) and depression.
+It can be diagnosed from the age of around six, although milder cases may go undiagnosed until teenage years or early adulthood.
 Tics commonly manifest at around five years old, but have to have been apparent for a year before diagnosis is undertaken.

 What are tics?